Skip to main content

 Oxidative Stress a Central Suppressor of Testicular Function

-The testes are particularly vulnerable to due to the high rate of cell division and metabolic activity, combined with a high concentration of PUFAs in the cell membranes.
+The testes are particularly vulnerable to oxidative stress due to the high rate of cell division and metabolic activity, combined with a high concentration of PUFAs in the cell membranes.
 Reactive Oxygen Species (ROS) are byproducts of normal metabolism, but their overproduction, or a weakening of the body’s antioxidant defenses, can inflict significant damage.

 ROS can directly damage the Leydig cells, impair mitochondrial function, and reduce the activity of steroidogenic enzymes.
 This is where the antioxidant capacity of a diet becomes critically important.